 Here’s how the Roth IRA works, what it offers and how it compares to a traditional IRA.
 If you already know you want a Roth IRA, it’s tremendously easy to open one and get started.
 Or you can skip right to the best brokers for Roth IRAs

 The Roth IRA offers big tax advantages

 Like its cousin the traditional IRA, a Roth IRA offers individuals an opportunity to save for retirement on a tax-advantaged basis.
-You can deposit after-tax money into the account, grow that money and then take it out at retirement (age 59 1/2 or older) and never pay taxes on it.
+With a Roth IRA, you can deposit after-tax money, grow that money, and then take it out at retirement (age 59 ½ or older) tax-free forever.
 The whole “tax-free forever” part?
 That’s what turns heads, but the Roth IRA offers other perks.

 Its tax-free nature makes the Roth IRA especially attractive if the account is likely to be passed down, since it can save the inheritors significant taxes.
 Plus, you’re never too old to invest in a Roth IRA, so you can stash money there your whole life, as long as you qualify (see below).

 The Roth IRA is flexible.
 You can withdraw contributions any time tax-free (since you’ve already paid taxes on them), and you can use the money for any reason.
 But experts warn against this.